 COLLABORATIVE JOURNEY AT LOCAL LEVEL

-- Shaping the Post-Pandemic World - How COVID-19 Will Change Supply Chains.....This global crisis has exposed the strengths and weaknesses of current supply chains to sustainably deliver goods and services.
-As organizations move from disruption to recovery, they will look to engaging with key stakeholders such as customers, suppliers, employees, and government in new ways.
+Schulich School of Business - York University Webinar Series: Shaping the Post-Pandemic World - How COVID-19 Will Change Supply Chains.....This global crisis has exposed the strengths and weaknesses of current supply chains to sustainably deliver goods and services.
+As organizations move from disruption to recovery, they will look to engage with key stakeholders such as customers, suppliers, employees, and government in new ways.